 Every Swann camera comes with a 12-month warranty.
 Note that a 12-month warranty is fairly standard in the industry, and we wouldn’t consider purchasing a home security camera without some type of warranty protection.

-But again, even if you can’t find a deal, Swann cameras are priced low enough that you shouldn’t have a problem affording it.
+But again, even if you can’t find a deal, Swann cameras are priced low enough that you shouldn’t have a problem affording one.

 We have consistently recommended Swann as an effective, affordable home security option for almost everyone.

-We do want to point out, though, that the majority of Swann cameras are pretty basic feature-wise; with a few exceptions, you’re not going to find cameras packed with advanced A.I. features like those you’d find in Nest Cams, Google’s newest line of security cameras, some of which can only be accessed through Nest’s cloud subscription.
+We do want to point out, though, that the majority of Swann cameras are pretty basic feature-wise; with a few exceptions, you’re not going to find cameras packed with advanced artificial intelligence features like those you’d find in Google’s stellar Nest Cams, some of which can only be accessed through Nest’s cloud subscription.
+(Learn more about those cameras in my full Nest Cam review here.)

-But as technology evolves, Swann is slowly adding more high-tech features5 to their cameras, offering even greater selection and quality equipment that easily stacks up to many popular brands like Arlo.
+But as technology evolves, Swann is slowly adding more high-tech features5 to their cameras, offering even greater selection and quality equipment that rivals Arlo’s wire-free camera systems.
 Of course, with all those extra bells and whistles, you’ll probably pay a little more per camera.

 That said, Swann’s focus on security camera packages and bundles can really work in your favor, too.
 That way, you can pay one price for everything you need to install, set up, and use Swann cameras in your home.
 And with an option for local storage via a micro SD card available in most models, you really only have to pay for the equipment, and that’s it.